How do I know who is my Academic Advisor?

 I am trying to finish the prerequisites to enter an Allied Health Program at BCCC.
 Can I have some old grades erased to help boost my GPA?

 As a state institution, we cannot "erase" grades from your transcript.
 But certain grades are eligible for Academic Renewal, which can keep old grades from being counted in your GPA.
 To be eligible for Academic Renewal, the grades in question must be at least five years old.
 In addition, you must be able to show that you have earned 12 credits (not including developmental courses) since the old grades with an average GPA of 2.5 or better.
 Only 15 credits can be approved for Academic Renewal.
 If eligible, submit a Petition for Academic Renewal at the Records & Registration office.
 An academic advisor must sign the form before you submit it.
-The form is available in Records and Registration, and at the Office of Counseling, Career Services, and Transfer.
+The form is available in Records and Registration, and at the Student Success Center.

 When do I need special permission to take a class?